 With just a day left for the official launch of Windows 10, tens of millions of PC users around the world are waiting to get their hands on the newest version of the Windows operating system.

-Since Windows 10 is available as a free upgrade for Windows 7 as well as Windows 8.1 users, most users running Windows 7/8.1 have already registered for the free upgrade and will get the Windows 10 via Windows Update in coming days.
+Since Windows 10 is available as a free upgrade for Windows 7 as well as Windows 8.1 users, most users running Windows 7/8.1 have already registered for the free upgrade.
+They will get Windows 10 via Windows Update in the coming days.

-That said, they are many users who are still apprehensive about the upgrade, and don’t have full clarity about the free upgrade and how it’s delivered.
+That said, they are many users who are still apprehensive about the upgrade and don’t have full clarity about the free upgrade and how it will be delivered.

-Following are some of the key things you might want to know before upgrading to your Windows 7/8.1 installation to Windows 10.
+The following are some of the critical things you might want to know before upgrading to your Windows 7/8.1 installation to Windows 10.

-It’s actually free for life (not just for the first year)
+It’s free for life (not just for the first year)